Blisterexe/Adventum/README.md

 to use the customizable player models mod, follow these two excellent tutorials by Chilley: https://youtu.be/ULnyfCvtTH0 and https://www.youtube.com/watch?v=LouYA3KGpro

 anyone using the mod will see the custom skin, and anyone without it will just see your normal one.

+if the modpack causes your os to say "program is not responding" just press wait.